heuyang/HappyMenu/README.md

 - Set to be build / deployed by Azure DevOps
 - Work as a test field for my full stack development skills
 - Using Atlassian Jira to manage it's requirements of new features or bugs

+Technologies to be used
+- .net 6 or 7?
+- C#
+- Entity Framework Core
+- Web APIs
+- Azure Auth
+- Azure SQL
+- React
+- Typescript
+- XUnit
+- TDD